matloff/TidyverseSkeptic/README.md

 statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.

-RStudio portrays **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
+RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
 But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.
+This illustrates the mindset that has developed.

 ### Tidyverse makes learning harder, not easier